gsl-lite/gsl-lite/README.md

 string_span: Allows to obtain the number of elements via size()
 string_span: Allows to obtain the number of bytes via length_bytes()
-string_span: Allows to obtain the number of bytes via size_bytes() to_string(): Allows to explicitly convert from string_span to std::string to_string(): Allows to explicitly convert from cstring_span to std::string to_string(): Allows to explicitly convert from wstring_span to std::wstring
+string_span: Allows to obtain the number of bytes via size_bytes()
+string_span: Allows to view the elements as read-only bytes to_string(): Allows to explicitly convert from string_span to std::string to_string(): Allows to explicitly convert from cstring_span to std::string to_string(): Allows to explicitly convert from wstring_span to std::wstring